Nishashetty664/text-summarization-project/README.md

 # text-summarization-project

 Overview:
 This repository contains the dataset and code for a text summarization project focused on summarizing news articles from the CNN/Daily Mail website.
-The dataset has been collected from the website and preprocessed, with a reduced size for efficient handling.
+The dataset has been collected from the website and preprocessed.

 Dataset: